krishnadixit9876-ai/digital-literacy-project/README.md

 This project demonstrates practical digital literacy skills required for academic and professional environments — from managing an online presence to recognising cybercrime threats.

----

-> Submitted as part of the Digital Literacy course.
-> All content is original.
-Screenshots are available in respective task folders.